AdaloHQ/docs/website/docs/create-new-adalo-library.md

 ---
-id: create-new-adalo-component
+id: create-new-adalo-library
-title: Create a New Adalo Component
+title: Create a New Adalo Library
 ---

 `create-adalo-component` is a powerful quick start tool for creating new adalo components, and is the best way to start building a new component for Adalo.